DTaft64/.cursor-tutor/README.md

    - Title the output sheet "Attendance Output DO NOT TOUCH"
 3. Make a "run" button.
    - Open the output sheet "Attendance Output DO NOT TOUCH"
    - Make a run butten by making a drawing and asigning a script to it.
-Insert> drawing> (make a drawing)> done> now right click on the inserted drawing and select "asign script" and select the script titled "___"
+Insert> drawing> (make a drawing)> done> click the three dots in the upper right> inserted drawing and select "Assign script" and type the script name "generateUniqueNames"

 ## Output Format